naoufal/react-native-activity-view/README.md

   image: "name of the image in the app bundle"
 });
 ```
-Note: Only one out of image and imageUrl should be given.
-If both are given `image` will be used.
+_Note: Only provide one image type to the options argument.
+If multiple image types are provided, `image` will be used._

 ## Example
 Using Activity View in your app will usually look like this: